 - If you choose the Separately Metered option, you will likely need to upgrade or install a new meter panel.
 CMP provides the meter, but you are responsible for any electrical work required at your location to connect to the meter.

 - A "control cable," which is a small wire, may need to be connected from the ETS heater to the meter.
 The control cable sends a signal so that the ETS heater will charge during off-peak hours.

 - A small temperature gauge may also need to be installed.
 The gauge goes outside your home and connects to the ETS heater by a small wire.
 ETS heaters use the previous day's temperature as one factor when calculating how much it needs to charge at night to use the following day.

-- If you are installing an ETS furnace, you may need to upgrade the electrical service at your home if it is less than 200 Amp service.
+- If you are installing an ETS furnace or multiple room units, you may need to upgrade the electrical service at your home if it is less than 200 Amp service.

 Can I install the heater myself?

 No. ETS heaters are 240V directly connected heating appliances and may require a second meter, which we will provide.
 Licensed electricians are required to do the installation to ensure all local, state and federal electrical and safety codes are adhered to.